Check for large, frequently updated files

-If you're backing up to the same disk that you were using before upgrading to Big Sur, follow these steps:
+If you're using the same Time Machine backup disk you were using before upgrading to macOS Big Sur or later, follow these steps:

 - Select your backup disk in the Finder.

-- Choose File > Get Info from the menu bar, then look for the information labelled Format.
+- Choose File > Get Info from the menu bar.
+In the Info window that opens, look for the item labelled Format.

-- If the format isn't APFS, but you want improved Time Machine performance in Big Sur, use Disk Utility to erase the backup disk.
+- If the format isn't APFS, but you want improved Time Machine performance, use Disk Utility to erase the backup disk using the APFS format.
 This permanently deletes any backups and other data on that disk.